katma889/microbiome-analysis/README.md

-# Microbiome-analysis
+## Microbiome-analysis using 16s amplicon data for three weevils (Sitona obsoletus, S. discoideus, and Listronotus bonariensis)
 This is a compilation of my scripts for 16S sequencing data analysis
-## Quality check
+### Quality check
 We had paired read 16S sequencing data from Miseq.
 The first job is to check the quality of data before processing it.
-So, we used fastqc for this purpose.
+So, we used `fastqc` for this purpose.
+`Script for fastqc`

 ```
 #!/bin/bash -e